Michelleoc/pand-problem-sheet/README.md

 For the Data topic in week 5, the task was to write a program that outputs whether or not today is a weekday.

-No user input required.
+* No user input required.

+* Output
     An example of running this program on a Thursday is as follows:
-    Yes, unfortunately today is a weekday.
+    - Yes, unfortunately today is a weekday.

     An example of running it on a Saturday is as follows:
-    It is the weekend, yay!
+    - It is the weekend, yay!

 Code: